Integration by Parts#

 Example 5#

-Evaluating a definite integral by parts
+Evaluating a definite integral using integration by parts

 Evaluate \(\displaystyle \int_1^e (4x+1)\ln(x) ~dx\).